Dhamodharan2006/Bi-Model-Approach-for-feature-extraction-from-Sensor-data-for-HAV/README.md

 To make this comparison meaningful and fair, I followed a structured methodology:

-**Custom Feature Engineering with TSFEL:** Instead of relying on pre-extracted features, I generated a unique feature set based on statistical, spectral, and temporal attributes from the raw signals then i trained an **autoencoder** to capture relevent features from extracted data by removing irrelevent dimensions the model well **generalized** on unseen data.
+**Custom Feature Engineering with TSFEL:** Instead of relying on pre-extracted features, I generated a unique feature set based on statistical, spectral, and temporal attributes from the raw signals then i trained an **autoencoder** to capture relevant features from extracted data by removing irrelevant dimensions the model well **generalized** on unseen data.

 **Comparing Handcrafted Features (TSFEL) vs. Author-Extracted Features Performance Comparison**